 Before you read any further, you should know that the Museum of Civilization promises to wow your socks off, so set aside a considerable part of your day to be wowed.
 For starters, the exterior is a fine blend of old buildings with modern designs.
 Gracing the cityscape since 1988, the Musee de la Civilization has two stunning permanent exhibitions that should not be missed at any cost.

 The “People of Quebec: Now and Then”, maps the history of the region and the people right from its fur trading days to the move for independence to the well-loved tourist spot it is known as today, this one display is enough to tell you everything you need to know about Quebec.
 The second exhibit is the “Encounter with the First Nations” that delves into the culture of the aboriginal people that inhabited these lands before the Europeans settled here.

-How To reach Musee De La Civilisation by Public Transport
+How to Reach Musee De La Civilisation